Environmental justice and coal mining in Appalachia: Regulation procedures and updates to coal supply chains

-In response to commentary conducted by the Environmental Protection Agency (EPA), the American Coal Council(ACC) confirms that coal supply chains are under heavy regulation by local, state, and federal levels.
-Betsy Monseu, CEO of ACC, stated, “Changes to regulations, inconsistencies in regulations, and regulatory uncertainty affect businesses large and small.
-There are real consequences to people, their livelihoods, and their families.”
+In comments submitted to the Environmental Protection Agency (EPA), Betsy Monseu, CEO of the American Coal Council (ACC), stated, "Changes to regulations, inconsistencies in regulations, and regulatory uncertainty affect businesses large and small.
+There are real consequences to people, their livelihoods, and their families."
 Although the environmental impacts caused by coal mining are increasing, the EPA has begun to see the benefits of coal ash.
-In 2020, the EPA stated, “Coal ash can be beneficially used to make new products, such as wallboard or concrete.
-Due to the many potentially useful properties of coal ash, a vast array of businesses from construction to agriculture and manufacturing choose coal ash as a substitute for other materials”.
-The ACC has been urging the EPA to consider using coal combustion residuals(CCR), which have been labelled as environmentally beneficial, by the ACC.
+In 2020, the EPA stated, "Coal ash can be beneficially used to make new products, such as wallboard or concrete.
+Due to the many potentially useful properties of coal ash, a vast array of businesses from construction to agriculture and manufacturing choose coal ash as a substitute for other materials".

+The ACC has been urging the EPA to consider using coal combustion residuals (CCR), which have been labelled as environmentally beneficial, by the ACC.
 Although the EPA has researched and ruled CCR as a beneficial alternative, no action has been taken.
 In order for CCR to be recognized as an appropriate solution, the EPA must evaluate coal combustion residuals with four criteria: (1) The CCR must provide a functional benefit; (2) The CCR must substitute for the use of a virgin material, conserving natural resources that would otherwise need to be obtained through practices such as extraction; (3) The use of the CCRs must meet relevant product specifications, regulatory standards, or design standards, when available, and where such specifications or standards have not been established, CCR may not be used in excess quantities; and (4) When un-encapsulated use of CCR involves placement on the land of 12,400 tons or more in non-roadway applications, the user must demonstrate and keep records, and provide such documentation upon request, that environmental releases to groundwater, surface water, soil, and air are comparable to or lower than those from analogous products made without CCR, or that environmental releases to groundwater, surface water, soil, and air will be at or below relevant regulatory and health-based benchmarks for human and ecological receptors during use.

 Governmental influence on environmental movements

-In 1967, Louie B. Nunn was elected governor.
+In 1967, Louie Nunn was elected governor of Kentucky.
 He was a member of the Republican party and was elected as part of a national effort to respond to Johnson's Great Society legislation.
-This legislation was aimed to promote civil rights and help social movements have a safety net as they protested.
-In the work, “To Live Here, You Have to Fight: How Women Led Appalachian Movements for Social Justice” author Jessica Wilkerson stated, “...Nunn vowed to use his power to bring an end to the Appalachian Volunteers in Kentucky…” Legislation that was passed by congress allowed governors to decide the requirements that made an organization a community action agency which was an important status to have to qualify for governmental funding.
+This legislation was intended to promote civil rights and help social movements have a safety net as they protested.
+In the work, "To Live Here, You Have to Fight: How Women Led Appalachian Movements for Social Justice" author Jessica Wilkerson stated, "...Nunn vowed to use his power to bring an end to the Appalachian Volunteers in Kentucky…" Legislation that was passed by Congress allowed governors to decide the requirements that made an organization a Community Action Agency, which was an important designation to have in order to qualify for governmental funding.